Manaslu Circuit Trek | Group Discount from $746

 The trekking itself officially kicks off from Machha Khola, with trails winding through picturesque valleys and alongside the Budhi Gandaki River.
 Over the next few days, you’ll ascend through charming villages like Jagat (1,400 m), Deng (1,750 m), Namrung (2,660 m), and Lho (3,180 m), each offering unique cultural insights and stunning mountain vistas.
 The trail progressively gains altitude, allowing for acclimatization as you immerse yourself in the local way of life and the breathtaking natural beauty.

 A crucial acclimatization day is scheduled in Samagaun (3,525 m) to prepare your body for the higher elevations ahead.
 Following this rest, the trek continues towards Samdo (3,875 m) and then to Dharamsala (4,460 m), culminating in the challenging yet rewarding crossing of the Larkya La Pass (5,160 m).
 Descending from the pass, you’ll trek through Bimthang (3,590 m) and eventually make your way down to Tilije (2,300 m) and Dharapani, before concluding your trek in Besisahar (760 m).
-From Besisahar, a drive will return you to Kathmandu, completing the remarkable Manaslu Circuit journey.
+From Besisahar, a drive will return you to Kathmandu, completing the remarkable Manaslu Circuit Trekking.

 Why Experience Manaslu Circuit Trek?

-The Manaslu Circuit Trek invites adventurers who seek an authentic, remote, and challenging Himalayan experience that is not easily found on the crowded Everest and Annapurna trails.
+The Manaslu Circuit Trekking invites adventurers who seek an authentic, remote, and challenging Himalayan experience that is not easily found on the crowded Everest and Annapurna trails.
 The trek follows a route that encircles Mount Manaslu, the world’s eighth-highest peak, and traverses many distinct ecosystems, ranging from lush subtropical forests to high alpine meadows and over the high and majestic Larkya La pass.
 The trek combines the beauty of the Great Himalayas with a rich cultural experience in one of Nepal’s less-visited areas.

 Off-Beaten Trekking Trail in Nepal

-If you like the remote, less trodden, off-beaten trekking trail in Nepal, then the Manaslu Circuit Trek is the way to go.
+If you like the remote, less trodden, off-beaten trekking trail in Nepal, then the Manaslu Circuit Trek Itinerary is the way to go.
 The remoteness enables you to enjoy a more intimate experience with the awe-inspiring nature and culture of the local Gurung people.
 You will trek along remote valleys, cross swaying suspension bridges over rivers gushing with water, and visit traditional villages that have remained faithful to ancient traditions and the slow pace of life.
 This experience represents an aspect of Nepal that is largely devoid of mass tourism.

 Larkya La Pass (5,106 m)

-One of the main highlights and challenges of the Manaslu Circuit is crossing the Larkya La pass.
+One of the main highlights and challenges of the Manaslu Circuit Itinerary is crossing the Larkya La pass.
 This pass is high, at 5,106 meters (about 16,752 feet).
 It requires good physical fitness and time to adjust to the altitude.
 However, the amazing views from the top make the effort worthwhile.
 From Larkya La, you will see a beautiful scene of snow-covered peaks, including Manaslu and Annapurna II, along with other tall mountains in the Himalayas.
 This creates a memorable and inspiring experience.

 Mount Manaslu | World’s Eighth-Highest Mountain